jouyun/2025_SenGupta_Shivanandan/README.md

 A-QuantifyKinetochoreProteinsUsingROIs.ipynb:  Same as above, but uses ImageJ annotated ROI files instead of automatically segmenting based on otsu.
 This was applied for the SGO and TopoII new data only.

 DistanceToMetaphasePlate.ipynb:  Takes annotated points, rotates in 3D, measures distances to center of metaphase plate in X,Y,Z.

+A-QuantifyKinetochoreProteins.ipynb:  Looks at the different haplotypes, quantifies distance to nuclear center and compares.